benclifford/python-fixpoint/README.md

 lambda n: 1 if n == 0 or n == 1 else _
 ```

-but the recursive case `_`: the lambda needs to call itself.
+The recursive case `_` remains to be defined.
+Here, the lambda needs to call itself.
 But how?
 There's no reference anywhere to itself.
 So it looks like recursive lambda expressions are impossible.

 The next example is serialising functions using `dill` and then trying to deserialise and execute them elsewhere.
 This is something that happens a lot in one of my work projects (<a href="http://parsl-project.org/">Parsl</a>) which aims to help you run Python code distributed across many computers.